What To Do With 10 Million Dollars If It Fell In Your Lap

 #3 What’s My Risk Tolerance?

-For those that couldn’t sleep at night knowing that they could potentially lose any of their investment, their risk tolerance would be on the low end.
+For those who couldn’t sleep at night knowing that they could potentially lose any of their investment, their risk tolerance would be on the low end.

 But if you could stomach losing a portion or maybe even all of your investment, then you’d tend to have a higher risk tolerance.